cabforum/smime/SBR.md

 **Audit Report**: A report from a Qualified Auditor stating the Qualified Auditor's opinion on whether an entity's processes and controls comply with the mandatory provisions of these Requirements.

 **Authorization Domain Name**: The FQDN used to obtain authorization for a given FQDN to be included in a Certificate.
-The CA may use the FQDN returned from a DNS CNAME lookup as the FQDN for the purposes of domain validation.
+The CA MAY use the FQDN returned from a DNS CNAME lookup as the FQDN for the purposes of domain validation.
 If a Wildcard Domain Name is to be included in a Certificate, then the CA MUST remove "`*.`" from the left-most portion of the Wildcard Domain Name to yield the corresponding FQDN.
-The CA may prune zero or more Domain Labels of the FQDN from left to right until encountering a Base Domain Name and may use any one of the values that were yielded by pruning (including the Base Domain Name itself) for the purpose of domain validation.
+The CA MAY prune zero or more Domain Labels of the FQDN from left to right until encountering a Base Domain Name and MAY use any one of the values that were yielded by pruning (including the Base Domain Name itself) for the purpose of domain validation.

 **Authorized Ports**: One of the following ports: 80 (http), 443 (https), 25 (smtp), 22 (ssh).

 **Base Domain Name**: The portion of an applied-for FQDN that is the first Domain Name node left of a registry-controlled or public suffix plus the registry-controlled or public suffix (e.g. "example.co.uk" or "example.com").
-For FQDNs where the right-most Domain Name node is a gTLD having ICANN Specification 13 in its registry agreement, the gTLD itself may be used as the Base Domain Name.
+For FQDNs where the right-most Domain Name node is a gTLD having ICANN Specification 13 in its registry agreement, the gTLD itself MAY be used as the Base Domain Name.

 **Business Entity**: Any entity that is not a Private Organization, Government Entity, or Non-Commercial Entity as defined herein.
 Examples include, but are not limited to, general partnerships, unincorporated associations, sole proprietorships, etc.